Ray: Yeah, well, I'm pretty sure our hosts don't want us flashing Old Glory across the city, right?

 - A subplot in the 4th season of NCIS involves Tony going undercover to flush out arms dealer Rene Benoit as part of an operation sanctioned by Director Jenny Shepard to find evidence on whether Benoit had a hand in killing her father.

 - Throughout NCIS: Los Angeles, this is how agents and support personnel of the Office of Special Project operate.
 They are a NCIS-sanctioned deep cover anti-criminal/terrorist unit.
+In some instances, law enforcement does undercover work, which doesn't go smooth always due to (mostly) corrupt cops involved.

 - A subplot of 19-2 involves officers of the 19-2 precinct going all out to hunt down a suspect responsible for beating up one of their own in a trap.
 Since they cannot hunt down and apprehend the suspect because the investigation and arrest of said suspect is conducted by another department, they decide to wait until they are off-duty and are not needed in the precinct by changing out of the uniforms and wearing civilian clothes so that the suspect won't be able to call them out as police officers.